Sweeten your tea ritual with our new Matcha White Choc

 Recommended Teapot

-To highlight the delicate aromatic balance of umami, freshness, and bitterness, we strongly recommend a Banko Kyusu for this year's Shincha, as it especially brings out the tea’s gentle sweetness and thus particularly enhances its character.
+To highlight the delicate balance of umami, freshness, and bitterness, we highly recommend a Banko kyusu for this year's Shincha, as it highlights the tea’s gentle sweetness and subtly enhances its character.
 Alternatively, a black Tokoname kyusu can be used, which has more of a neutral effect.

 Recommended Storage